-Grades in this course will be determined by your performance on the following course assessments: four exams, one fact sheet, and one Liberal Studies Writing Assignment.
-Each of the assessments are briefly described below; more information will be provided in class and on Canvas throughout the semester.
-Late assessments will not be accepted; all assessments must be received before the assigned due date and time to receive credit; no exceptions will be made to this policy.
-To avoid any technology-related issues that may result in the late submission of your work, please be sure to allow enough time before each deadline to submit your assignments.
-Your papers will be scanned through Turnitin (a plagiarism detection tool) and those with high similarity scores will be investigated and addressed in accordance with the FSU Honor Code.
+Grades will be determined by your performance on four exams, three in-class assignments, one fact sheet, and one Liberal Studies writing assignment, each of which are briefly described below (more information will be provided in class and on Canvas).
+Exams must be taken in-person during the scheduled class time, you must be present for in-class attendance checks/assignments, and your writing assignment and fact sheet be submitted on time to receive credit.
+To avoid technology-related issues that may result in the late submission of your work, allow enough time before each deadline to submit your assignments.